Dema1348/ubuntu_16.04_nodejs_server_setup/README.md

-# Ubuntu 16.04 Server Initialization for Node.js Apps
+# Ubuntu 16.04 Server Setup for Node.js Apps
 This script makes it easy to set up an Ubuntu server for Node.js applications

 ## Usage